The Scottish Fold Cat

 Scottish Folds are hardy cats, much like their barnyard ancestors.
 Their disposition matches their sweet expressions.
 They have tiny voices and are not extremely vocal.
 They adore human companionship and display this in their own quiet way.
 Scottish Fold adapt to almost any home situation and are as comfortable in a room full of noisy children and dogs as they are in a single person's dwelling.
 They don't panic at shows or in strange hotel rooms, and they adjust to other animals extremely well.
 Scottish Folds come in any and all colors possible with the exception of those showing evidence of hybridization resulting in the colors chocolate, lavender, the Himalayan pattern or a combination of these and white.

-A dominant gene is responsible for the folded ear mutation.
+Special Needs A dominant gene is responsible for the folded ear mutation.
 If the gene is passed on by one of the parents, it is enough to produce a folded ear kitten.
 If both parents contribute the Folded gene, the kitten will most likely suffer from congenital osteodystrophy.
 This genetic condition can cause deformities such as fused tail vertebrae, splayed toes and thickened legs.
 Responsible breeders never breed two folded ear cats together.
 The two allowable outcrosses are British Shorthair and American Shorthair.
 The straight ear Folds are of great value to the Scottish Fold breeding programs also.
 Healthy Scottish Folds have no special grooming or health problems.
 They aren't prone to ear mites or ear infections, as once suspected many years ago.